 “While you are not required to have an attorney, an attorney may save you from future costly legal problems by conducting a comprehensive search of federal registrations, state registrations, and “common law” unregistered trademarks before you file your application.
 Comprehensive searches are important because other trademark owners may have protected legal rights in trademarks similar to yours that are not federally registered.”

-Before starting the trademark application process on your own, consider the following ways in which a trademark attorney can help.
+Before starting the trademark application process on your own, consider the following ways in which an attorney can help.

 1. A trademark attorney can help you decide if and when you should file an application

 Before you get too far into the application process, it’s important to determine whether or not another person or business already owns the rights to a trademark you wish to register.

 According to the USPTO, “Comprehensive searches are important because other trademark owners may have protected legal rights in trademarks similar to yours that are not federally registered.
 Therefore, those trademarks will not appear in the USPTO’s Trademark Electronic Search System (TESS) database but could still ultimately prevent your use of your mark.”